-- 2. The attached AGS has been prepared in line with guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives and Senior Managers (SOLACE) and covers the following headings: - What are we responsible for - The aim of the governance framework - The governance framework - Review of how effective our governance framework is - Significant governance issues - 3.
-Following on from the above, Annex 1 reproduces "The Annual Review of the Effectiveness of the Governance Framework including the system of internal control 2014/15."
+- 2. The attached AGS has been prepared in line with guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority Chief Executives and Senior Managers (SOLACE) issued in 2007 updated in 2012 and covers the following headings: - What are we responsible for - The aim of the governance framework - The governance framework - Review of how effective our governance framework is - Significant governance issues - 3.
+Following on from the above, Annex 1 reproduces "The Annual Review of the Effectiveness of the Governance Framework including the system of internal control 2015/16."
 This document has been instrumental in producing the AGS and details appropriate sources of assurance. - 4.
 In recognition of the importance of the AGS, CIPFA /SOLACE guidance provides for it to be signed off by the Chief Executive and the Leader of the Council following consideration by the Committee.